wazuh/wazuh-kubernetes/instructions.md

 #### Elasticsearch

 Elasticsearch pod.
-No Elasticsearch cluster is supported yet.
+Used to build an Elasticsearch cluster.

 Details:
 - Image: amazon/opendistro-for-elasticsearch